Harry Conover: Conover Model Agency

 In 1939, Conover went out on his own and invested $500 into a one-room office which served as the headquarters of his new "Conover Model Agency".
 A decade later, he had 12 office suites in the same building and was making over $2,000,000 a year.

-Conover had unique ideas about modelling, saying that models needed "deglamorized" and preferred his models to have a "natural outdoors" look over a "sophisticated" look.
+Conover had unique ideas about modeling, saying that models needed to be "deglamorized" and preferred his models to have a "natural outdoors" look over a "sophisticated" look.
 Conover also looked for what he called, "that inner glow".

 Conover was credited with inventing and copyrighting the term, "Cover Girl".
 Conover was also credited with launching the careers of actresses Joan Caulfield, Shelley Winters, Nina Fech, Anita Colby, Jinx Falkenburg, Patricia Blair, and Constance Ford.
 He had also hired models like Joan Bennett Kennedy (future first wife of U.S. Senator Ted Kennedy of Massachusetts), along with Sandra Dee and C. Z. Guest.
 His models were said to have a knack for reaching stardom and Conover created names for models which helped attract attention.
 By 1945, he employed over 200 models, earning $150,000 in commissions.

 Conover's modeling agency collapsed two decades later in 1959.
 He was being sued for withholding money from models and his agency lost its license.
 Conover then began working for charm schools.
 Conover later went bankrupt.